hforge/ikaaro/docs/admins.rst

 Metadata
 ^^^^^^^^

 Every :mod:`ikaaro` object is defined by a metadata file.
-As the example shows, a new instance has three objects: the root (defined by the :file:`.metadata` file), the users folder, and the admin user created by the init script.
+As the example shows, a new instance has three objects: the root (defined by the :file:`.metadata` file), the users folder and the theme folder.

 A metadata file looks like this: